Steven Watson (author): Artifacts at the End of a Decade

 Artifacts at the End of a Decade, organized by Steven Watson and Carol Huebner Venezia, is a boxed multiple that contains the work of 44 artists.
 Conceived in 1979 and published in 1981, it includes works by Sol Lewitt, Laurie Anderson, Robert Wilson, R. Crumb, Lucinda Childs, Futura 2000 and other graffiti artists, John Ashbery, Betsey Johnson, Robert Kushner, Martha Rosler, and others.
 Upon its publication, art critic John Perreault wrote that "the work is an anthology of sorts, but it is also an object in its own right.
 It can be compared to artists books, print portfolios, multimedia multiples, etc. In truth, however, there is little to compare Artifacts within the realm of art."

 Artifacts is currently in the collections of the Museum of Modern Art, the Metropolitan Museum of Art, the Centre Pompidou, the Tate Modern, the Victoria and Albert Museum, the Hamburger Bahnhof, and the Whitney Museum of American Art, among others.

 Artifacts was exhibited at the Centre Pompidou in the summer of 2022, following its acquisition by the Bibliothèque Kandinsky.

+Organizations

+Artifacts Movie Archive

+In 2023, Watson founded Artifacts Movie Archive as a non-profit to preserve and disseminate voices of avant-garde, arts, and queer cultural figures.
+The platform launched on November 25, 2024, marked by a celebration event at Anthology Film Archives in Manhattan.
+Colleagues at the outset included co-founder, creative director William Markarian-Martin, founding editors Pablo Eguia and Auel Kanaybakov, and website designer Johan Giraud.

+The archive was originally organized into three thematic series: "Andy Warhol’s Silver Factory" (including interviews with John Cale, Viva, Taylor Mead, Joe Dallesandro, and Mary Woronov), "Gender Benders" (including Marsha P. Johnson, Quentin Crisp, Holly Woodlawn, and Sylvia Rivera) and "Underground Press" (including Lawrence Ferlinghetti, Barney Rosset, Paul Krassner, and Hettie Jones).
+In 2025, in conjunction with the Skirball Center for the Performing Arts at NYU, a "Downtown Performance" series also launched, which included Robert Wilson, Joanne Akalaitis, Richard Foreman, and Richard Schechner.

+In 2026, Watson was interviewed about Artifacts for Ursula magazine (a Hauser & Wirth production), saying, “I’m hoping to capture the most interesting voices I’ve come across during my time on Earth—that’s the simple thesis."